-On September 17th, 2013, a significant piece of Aboriginal culture was shared among Aboriginal Peoples and all Canadians.
-All Nations Canoe Gathering opened the Reconciliation week by inviting Aboriginal Peoples and communities in Lower Mainland to participate in a traditional Aboriginal ceremony.
+On September 17th, 2013, a significant piece of Indigenous culture was shared among Indigenous Peoples and all Canadians.
+All Nations Canoe Gathering opened the Reconciliation week by inviting Indigenous Peoples and communities in Lower Mainland to participate in a traditional Indigenous ceremony.

 See the media links below to watch the beautiful cedar dugout canoes paddle into False Creek from Vanier Park:

 All Nations Canoe Gathering Launches Reconciliation Week in Vancouver – Yolande Cole, Straight, September 17, 2013

 First Nations canoe gathering marks start of Truth and Reconciliation Week – Kim Pemberton, Vancouver Sun, September 18, 2013

 Reconciliation Week starts with All Nations Canoe Gathering– Matt Kieltyka, Metro, September 17, 2013